 The hype surrounding metal credit cards

-For starters, no one can deny the perceived higher prestige and privilege associated with owning a metal credit card.
-It is a status symbol after all.
+For starters, the perceived higher prestige and privilege associated with owning a metal credit card act as a strong status symbol to some.

 Moreover, a metal credit card is understandably heavier than its plastic counterpart.
 For instance, a plastic card weighs around one ounce (28g) while a metal card (e.g. AMEX Platinum) can weigh as much as seven ounces (200g).